shareaholic/shareaholic-api-docs/api_url_shortener.md

 🔗[Try Me: Shorten URL - http://google.com](https://www.shareaholic.com/v2/share/shorten_link?url=http://google.com/&service=shrlc)

-You can further customize this option with your own `bitly` and `google` key if you'd like by passing in an additional `api_key` and/or `login` parameters.
+You can further customize this option with your own `bitly` key if you'd like by passing in an additional `api_key` and/or `login` parameters.
 If you pass this, the URL Shortener API will use your key to shorten the link.

 Example 2 (with custom key):